The Spanish conquer Bolivia, which becomes a part of the vice-royalty of Peru.

 Simon Bolivar, a Venezuelan freedom fighter, liberates the country from Spanish rule.

-The military regime is overthrown and new president, Victor Paz Estenssoro, introduces reforms including universal suffrage and the nationalization of tin mines.
+The military regime is overthrown and new president, Victor Paz Estenssoro, introduces economic reforms including the nationalization of tin mines and land distribution.

 A major deal is signed to allow Bolivia to export gas via a Peruvian port.

 Bolivia completes its gas nationalization program, giving the state control over foreign energy firms operating in the country.